ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] The edit point form does not have a picture url field

-[ ] Unfavouriting maps is buggy between "favs" and "my maps"

 [ ] update ERD to include lat/lng

 [ ] when you hit enter in the search bar, do not lower the hidden form